shakzee/CodeIgniter-3-for-beginners-and-intermediate/README.md

-# CodeIgniter 3 Tutorials for beginners and intermediate
+# AJAX In CodeIgniter Step By Step With CRUD Operation
-This is the Complete Source code of "CodeIgniter 3 for beginners and intermediate" course.
+This is the Complete Source code of "AJAX In CodeIgniter Step By Step With CRUD Operation" course.

-## How can you learn Codeigniter framework..?
+## How can you learn Ajax using Codeigniter framework..?
-You can learn the Codeigniter 3 with with Bootstrap from the official website of the [shakzee.com](https://www.shakzee.com/) and this is course [PHP Codeigniter Framework Tutorials](https://www.shakzee.com/courses/codeigniter-3-for-beginners-and-intermediate/)
+You can learn the Ajax using  Codeigniter 3 with Bootstrap from the official website of the [shakzee.com](https://www.shakzee.com/) and this is course [PHP Codeigniter AJAX example](https://www.shakzee.com/courses/ajax-in-codeigniter-step-by-step-with-crud-operation/)

 ## Course Detail.
-You’ll learn how the MVC Design pattern works, I will teach and guide you step-by-step each and everything which is required for CodeIgniter.
-We will create a dashboard and you will learn how to control your web application/Website through your dashboard.

-You will learn how to create a proper Sign-up and login system for your application / Website.
-I will teach you how to use ajax and give you some tips and tricks using JQuery and JavaScript.
-You will learn how to break your content into multiple parts for reusing purpose.

-we’ll create a dashboard for registered users and you will learn how a particular user can manage their account.
-We can create a dashboard where admin can manage the website/web application.
-I’ll polish your skills when I give you some tips and tricks(JQuery, JSON, JavaScript, Codeigniter).
-You’ll understand how to expand upon these features when we are complete.

-This course will take you to an Intermediate PHP programmer with JSON, JavaScript, Jquery.
-You will learn how to use Bootstrap framework to build your robust layout/template.
-You will learn how to use external API’s i.e Login with GooglePlus OR login with Facebook.

-You will learn how to use composer.
-At the end of this course, I’ll give you some intro about other frameworks like Laravel and much more.
+Performing the CRUD operation using CodeIgniter is very easy because you have state forward things i.e parsing the values in the query string or as an argument in a particular method, but what happens when you need to insert your records without a page refresh, yes I am talking about ajax, Mostly Codeigniter Based  e-commerce or application system us the ajax to perform the CRUD operation or to perform some specific task i.e real-time search system Or even inserting, Deleting and updating the records without page refresh.

+So Welcome to our New Series of Codeigniter with Ajax, in this series you learn how to perform CRUD operation using AJAX  in Codeigniter.
+I will teach you Step by step from scratch that how to AJAX works using jQuery + JavaScript so you can modify your database without page refresh.

+I will guide how to validate your form from front-end and back-end, you will also learn how to create your dynamic data using jQuery + JavaScript.
+So before using learning this course you must familiar with jQuery and JavaScript, I also consider you have the basic knowledge of CodeIgniter.

+At the end of this course, you will be able to manage your database/Website using AJAX and don’t worry I will guide you step by step from scratch.

 ## Learning Outcome.
-- Understand MVC Design Pattern
-- Why you Break your content into multiple sections
-- Setup an entire Application.
-- Know CodeIgniters Process
-- Sign up System
-- Login System
-- Login With Facebook
-- Search System
-- Twitter Bootstrap
-- User and Admin Dashboard
-- Tips and tricks
-- SEO friendly Website
-- Query optimization
-- Cache Mechanism
-- Project in Codeigniter
+- Insert, update and delete any data without Page Refresh using AJAX in Codeigniter.
+- How to access your controllers and methods using AJAX in CodeIgniter.
-- jQuery AJAX
+- How to validate your AJAX requests.
-- Database Designing
+- Creating dynamic content using Javascript + jQuery.
+- Creating Dynamic content from Controller to your View using AJAX.